nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Command History:

 EduConnect has a built-in command history which allows users to navigate through previously entered valid commands in the command box by pressing the **Up** and **Down** arrow keys.
-For example, if you have entered `delete 1` and then `delete 2`, pressing the **Up** arrow key will display `delete 2`, and pressing it again will display `delete 1`.
+For example, if you have entered `delete 1` and then `unmark 2`, pressing the **Up** arrow key will display `unmark 2`, and pressing it again will display `delete 1`.

 {: .alert .alert-warning}
 > :exclamation: **Warning:**